sudheerj/javascript-interview-questions/README.md

     console.log(eval('1 + 2')); //  3
     ```
 76. ### What is the difference between window and document?
-    Below are the main differences between window and document
+    Below are the main differences between window and document,

     | Window | Document |
     |---- | ---------
     | It is the root level element in any web page  | It is the direct child of the window object.
 This is also known as Document Object Model(DOM) |